Lennox Lewis vs. Mike Tyson: Press conference brawl

-Fight summary by round
+The fight

-Round one: The early moments of the fight provided arguably the most evenly fought display of back-and-forth action between Tyson and Lewis as they started by jabbing away.
-Just before 30 seconds had elapsed, Tyson leaned forward with a left-jab at Lewis; then lunged towards his midsection, landing a right-and-left combination of body blows before Lewis could manage to steer him backward with three effectively landed uppercuts of his own.
-As they subsequently traded body shots, Tyson ended the initial sequence by missing on a wild left hook.
-As the middle stages of the round came about, Lewis began to clinch and grab hold of Tyson as a strategy to fend off his repeated attempts to draw near for body attacks, keeping him at bay.
+Round one: The early moments of the fight provided arguably the most evenly fought display of back-and-forth action between Tyson and Lewis as they started by jabbing.
+Just before 30 seconds had elapsed, Tyson leaned forward with a left jab at Lewis; then lunged towards his midsection, landing a right-left combination of body blows before Lewis could manage to steer him backward with three effectively-landed uppercuts of his own.
+As they subsequently traded body shots, Tyson ended the sequence by missing on a wild left hook.
+In the middle of the round, Lewis began to clinch to fend off Tyson’s repeated attempts to at body attacks, keeping him at bay.
 But with just under a minute remaining in the round, Tyson connected with a left hook to Lewis' jaw, catching him off-guard.
-Lewis stumbled then recovered by once again clinching an approaching Tyson and pushing him back into the ropes while landing another jab.
-Mike Tyson came out on top of the inaugural round.
+Lewis stumbled then recovered with another clinch, and pushed Tyson into the ropes while landing another jab.
+Tyson won the round.

-Round two: Both fighters began jabbing at one another, before Cotton warned Lewis twice for holding.
-Lewis landed a number of effective punches on Tyson as he tried to approach, including several powerful uppercuts that kept Tyson staggering backwards.
+Round two: Both fighters opened with jabs, before Cotton warned Lewis twice for holding.
+Lewis landed a number of effective punches on Tyson as he tried to come in, including several powerful uppercuts that kept Tyson staggering backwards.

-Round three: As the third round opened Lewis continued jabbing away.
+Round three: Lewis opened with more jabs.
 Later in the round Tyson went on to headbutt Lewis before connecting with a left hook, but Lewis managed to cut Tyson above his right eye later in the round.